Too Bright

-Too Bright is the third album by American singer Perfume Genius, released on September 23, 2014.
+Too Bright is the third studio album by American singer Perfume Genius, released on September 23, 2014.

-The album reached number 77 on the UK Albums chart and peaked at number 83 in the United States.
+The album reached number 77 on the UK albums chart and peaked at number 83 in the United States Billboard 200.

 Critical reception

 Too Bright has received critical acclaim.
 Metacritic, which assigns a normalized rating out of 100 to reviews from critics, gave the album an average score of 87, which indicates "universal acclaim".

 Brandon Stosuy of Pitchfork gave the album a very positive review, stating, "A huge part of what makes the work so strong is the generous human spirit that bleeds into it, and Too Bright is the best example to date of the lengths he goes to confront his fears and demons.
 These songs feel less like songs and more like treasures, ones that fill you with power and wisdom, and as a result, Too Bright seems capable of resonating with, comforting, and moving anyone who's ever felt alienated, discriminated against, or "other-ized," regardless of sexual orientation."
 The album was given a score of 8.5 and was titled Best New Music.